1byte-yoda/retail-analytics-pipeline/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project
-This batch pipeline aims to serve Retail Analytics Dashboard using semi-structured data (.tbl files) which was generated using [data_gen.txt](https://github.com/1byte-yoda/retail-analytics-pipeline/blob/master/data_gen.txt)
+This batch pipeline aims to serve Retail Analytics Dashboard using semi-structured data (.tbl files) which was generated using [data_gen.txt](https://github.com/1byte-yoda/retail-analytics-pipeline/blob/master/data_gen.txt).

+For an elaborated details about this project, please check [business_requirements.md](https://github.com/1byte-yoda/retail-analytics-pipeline/blob/master/business_requirements.md)

 #### Pipeline Flow
 1. Data was generated using [data_gen.txt](https://github.com/1byte-yoda/retail-analytics-pipeline/blob/master/data_gen.txt),